-Because the bank is room party to the creation of the will, a testamentary trust creates no fiduciary obligations for the bank until the will has been probated and the bank accepts the appointment as trustee once a trust department accepts the trust, the trust's terms are binding and help determine the filuciary or a ponsibilities.
+Because the bank is not a party to the creation of the will, a testamentary trust creates no fiduciary obligations for the bank until the will has been probated and the bank accepts the appointment as trustee.
+Once a trust department accepts the trust, the trust's terms are binding and help determine the fiduciary's responsibilities.